gmdjaveed/customer-Loans/README.md

-# Build Customer and Loan Microservices with Spring Boot, Docker, Kubernetes step by step
+# Build Customers and Loans Microservices with Spring Boot, Docker, Kubernetes step by step
-## Build different versions in increasing complexitity and features!
+## Build different versions in increasing complexity and features!

 Learn how to create enterprise and production ready Microservices with Spring, Spring Cloud, Docker and Kubernetes.